xbench/xbench-docs/content/user-guide/work-qa-features.md

 one good set-up is to choose **Hide Marked** and then mark issues as you process the list.

+You can save your current QA marks in a *.xbmrk* file for later reuse.
+For example, if you have a recurring project that includes the same file in each, you can choose **Save Current Marks** to save your marks.
+Later, when the project comes again, you can choose **Load Marks** so that you do not have to mark again the issues that you maked in.

 {{% notice note %}}
 The **Export QA Results** command only exports displayed issues (it does not export hidden issues).